LinariLuca/Password_Management/README.md

 ---

 ## 💡 How to Run

 1. Clone this repository at URL: [https://github.com/LinariLuca/QuizGame.git](https://github.com/LinariLuca/Password_Management.git)
-2. cd QuizGame-main
+2. cd Password_Management-main
-3. python QuizGame.py
+3. python main.py
-4. Enjoy the game and try to do the best result
+4. Enjoy the project (in “Password.txt” there is already a user with a corresponding password)

+---

+## 📌 Future work / possible improvements

+1. Define that when a user enters a password, it must have a certain minimum length and certain special characters (e.g. oblige user to have at least one character such as ! or # and at least one capital letter)
+2. Store data in a SQLite encrypted database instead of plain text
+3. Create a GUI with Tkinter